fschutt/azul/README.md

 fn send_email(app_state: &mut AppState<DataModel>, _window_id: WindowId) -> UpdateScreen {
     app_state.data.is_email_sent = false;
     // trigger a redraw, so the list gets removed from the screen
-    // and the "you're done" message is displayed UpdateScreen::Redraw
+    // and the "No email to send!" message is displayed instead UpdateScreen::Redraw
 }
 ```